 Map-AllGather substitutes the Map output processing (collect, spill, merge), Reduce task (shuffle, merge, execute, write), Merge task (shuffle, execute) and broadcast overhead with a less costly AllGather operation.
 The MapReduce job startup overhead can also be significantly reduced by utilizing the information contained in the AllGather transfers to aid in scheduling the tasks of the next iteration.
-Hence Map-AllReduce per iteration overhead is significantly reduced than the traditional MapReduce job startup overhead as well.
+Hence Map-AllReduce per iteration overhead is significantly smaller than the traditional MapReduce job startup overhead.

 Fault tolerance

-When task level fault tolerance (typical mapreduce fault tolerance) is used and some of the All-Gather data products are missing due to communication or other failures, it’s possible for the workers to read map output data from the persistent storage (eg:HDFS) to perform the All-Gather computation.
+When task level fault tolerance (typical map/reduce fault tolerance) is used and some of the AllGather data products are missing due to communication or other failures, it’s possible for the workers to read map output data from the persistent storage (e.g. HDFS) to perform the AllGather computation.
 The fault tolerance model and the speculative execution model of MapReduce make it possible to have duplicate execution of tasks.
 Duplicate detection and removal can be performed before the final assembly of the data at the recipient nodes.

 Benefits